A Profile for Mapping Origin Authorizations (MOAs)

 the mapping origin of an IPv4 address block.
 MOA is a newly defined

-cryptographically signed object, it provides a means that the address
+cryptographically signed object that provides a means for the address

 holder can authorize an IPv6 mapping prefix to originate mapping for